sowmiya-2210/Employee-retention-prediction/README.md

 - Expand analysis to other roles and industries.
 - Integrate additional external factors like economic indicators.
 - Test other advanced machine learning algorithms like deep learning models.

----

-You can copy-paste the above as-is into your project documentation.
-Let me know if there are any specific adjustments you’d like!